ccollicutt/puppet-saio/modules/saio/README.md

 ###What SAIO affects

-This module will install many packages and services, so we are expecting that it would be used as part of a virtualized environment which can be built and destroyed many times over, ala [Vagrant](http://vagrantup.com).
+This module will install many packages and services, so we are expecting that it would be used as part of a local virtualized development environment which can be built and destroyed many times over, ala [Vagrant](http://vagrantup.com).

 Some of the things it affects: